ramphastidae/tucano/README.md

 # Tucano - Generic Allocation Contest Manager

-Web Application to manage allocation constests.
+Web Application to manage allocation contests.
 Why is it **Generic**?
 Keep up with us for a little while.

 ### User types

 * **Admin:** create **Managers** that will be responsible for contests.
 * **Manager:** create contests and add **Applicants** to it.
-* **Applicant:** Participates in severall contests.
+* **Applicant:** Participates in several contests.

 ### Creating a new Contest